ReproducibiliTea-org/reproducibiliTea/_journal-clubs/uio.md

 ### **Welcome**

 Our journal club is open to both staff and students at UiO across all departments.
 Everyone is welcome to join us - whether you are an enthusiast, a skeptic, or a cautious explorer.
-We plan to kick off our journal club in spring 2021.
 Feel free to get in touch if you are interested to participate or contribute!

 ### Our mission